 How do we ensure the security of personal data?

-Intrinsic, our ARs and their Advisers take the security of the personal data held very serious.
+Quilter Financial Planning, our ARs and their Advisers take the security of the personal data held very serious.
 We have data security procedures and an Information Security Policy to ensure we protect our manual and electronic data from accidental loss or misuse.
 We only permit access to information where there is a legitimate reason to do so.

 What if the data we hold about you is incorrect?

 It is important to us that the data we hold about you is accurate and up to date.
-If you are moving house or changing your name please contact Intrinsic, the AR or Adviser immediately so we can update our records.
+If you are moving house or changing your name please contact Quilter Financial Planning, the AR or Adviser immediately so we can update our records.
 It is important to us that the data we hold about you is accurate and up to date.
 If you are moving house or changing your name please contact Intrinsic, the AR or Adviser immediately so we can update our records.

 How long will my data be held?